The most common employment-based (EB) immigrant visa categories include:

 - EB-2 Advanced Degree or Exceptional Ability

-Those applying for US permanent residency through the EB-2 immigrant visa category must be sponsored by an US employer who has obtained a Labor Certification for the position from the US Department of Labor unless the applicant qualifies for a National Interest Waiver.
+Those applying for US permanent residency through the EB-2 immigrant visa category must be sponsored by a US employer who has obtained a Labor Certification for the position from the US Department of Labor, unless the applicant qualifies for a National Interest Waiver.

 To qualify under the Advanced Degree category the applicant must demonstrate that the requirements of the position offered in the US requires at least a US masters degree or higher or a bachelors degree plus five years of progressive work experience in a particular field and that the applicant holds this qualification.

 Those with a degree of expertise significantly above that ordinarily encountered may qualify for permanent residency through the EB-2 immigrant visa category if it can be shown that the applicant can show at least three of the following: